openairplay/jolivia/README.md

-jolivia
+Jolivia
 =======

 A Java application/library implementation of the DMAP family (DAAP, DACP, DPAP) and RAOP with Guice + Jetty + Zeroconf/Bonojur (through [jmDNS](http://sourceforge.net/projects/jmdns/)).
 The functionality is planned to resemble what is provided by eg. [dmapd](http://www.flyn.org/projects/dmapd/index.html).
 It should however be thought of as an integration library, not a final application itself. jolivia is scoped to support the following proprietary protocols:

  - Digital Media Access Protocol (DMAP)
   - Digital Audio Access Protocol (DAAP)
   - Digital Photo Access Protocol (DPAP)
+ - Digital Media Control Protocol (DMCP)
   - Digital Audio Control Protocol (DACP)
  - Remote Audio Output Protocol (RAOP)

 ## Q/A (How do I ... -)